 If you want to get creative, this worksheet can be used for a number of other purposes as well.
 For example, you might ask group members to take a few minutes to circle the emotions they have experienced within the past week, and then to share their responses.
 This sort of activity serves as an excellent icebreaker, or an activity to improve emotional literacy.

-For an illustrated emotion list for children, check out the Emotion Faces handout:
+For illustrated emotion activities for children, check out the Emotion Faces handout and interactive therapy tool: